apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 method, which returns a @apidoc[Flow] that can be "baked" into an application-level stream setup.
 This flow is also called a "pool client flow".

 The connection pool underlying a pool client flow is cached.
-For every @apidoc[akka.actor.ActorSystem], target endpoint and pool configuration there will never be more than a single pool live at any time.
+For every @apidoc[org.apache.pekko.actor.ActorSystem], target endpoint and pool configuration there will never be more than a single pool live at any time.

 Also, the HTTP layer transparently manages idle shutdown and restarting of connection pools as configured.